lonix86/GWS/README.md

 # GWS
-Some little automation for the Google Workspace suite
+Some little automation for the Google Workspace Suite

 # export_suspended_users_bysku.py